9-5/Zennit/README.md

 7. Enjoy a clean and user-friendly interface for browsing Reddit posts and comments.

 __Subreddits can be removed in the sidebar by right-clicking on the subreddit name or long-pressing on the subreddit name.__

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).